qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 |IC|
 -------------------------------------------------------------------------------

-You've learned how to add a layer from a shapefile dataset and create a basic map!
+You've learned how to add a layer from a Shapefile dataset and create a basic map!

 |WN|
 -------------------------------------------------------------------------------